bandprotocol/bandchain-docs-archived/docs/custom-script/oracle-script/deployment.md

 This message specifies various parameters of the oracle script that will be registered including

-- the schema of the oracle script
+- Schema of the oracle script
-- the name of the oracle script
+- Name of the oracle script
-- the description of the oracle script
+- Description of the oracle script
-- the .wasm file
+- .wasm file
-- the sender who wish to create the oracle script
+- Sender who wishes to create the oracle script
-- the owner of the oracle script, if specified
+- Owner of the oracle script, if specified

 When registering the oracle script, the message sender can choose whether to specify an owner of the oracle script.
 If an owner is specified, only the owner can make any changes to the oracle script once it is registered.
-On the other hand, if an owner is omitted, the oracle script can no longer be edited after it is registered.
+On the other hand, if the owner is omitted, the oracle script can no longer be edited after it is registered.

 If the procedures associated with that source depend on centralized sources, the actual source of the data can still be controlled by centralized parties.

 After the transaction is successfully broadcasted.
-The newly created oracle script id can be found in the response json.
+The newly created oracle script ID can be found in the response json.
 The registrant can also view the created oracle script details on [CosmoScan](https://cosmoscan.io/oracle-scripts/).

 ```json